 The saturated colors of our tropical climate translate beautifully in a variety of media.

-The great outdoors can be captured in over 85 parks in Palm Beach County, 16 of which are beachfront.
+PARKS The great outdoors can be captured in over 85 parks in Palm Beach County, 16 of which are beachfront.
 State, County and local parks offer everything from boating to horseback riding while beach-goers bask in the sun on a 47-mile stretch of shoreline.
-A list of local parks can be found on individual municipality's websites.
+A list of parks can be found on the Palm Beach County website and on individual municipality's websites.